Devler420/ACPCalculator/README.md

 # ACPCalculator

 This is a Calculator program for a specific purpose.
 It is created to use internally between associated person.
-Anyway my opinion is it can be adapt to **multi-purpose use**.
+Anyway my opinion is it could be adapt to **multi-purpose use**.

 Written by **Java** according to MVC and OOP methods.